roshith-prakash/re-use-it/README.md

 ### Steps for Contribution

 1. **Add the Component**
-   - Create your new component in the `components` folder.
+   - Create your new component in the `components` folder in the src directory.
+(Do not need to add code for Snippets.)
-   - Make sure your component is reusable, customizable, and follows the existing coding standards (TypeScript + TailwindCSS).
+   - Make sure your component/snippet is reusable, customizable, and follows the existing coding standards (TypeScript + TailwindCSS).

 2. **Add a Component Card**
-   - Navigate to the `Components` Page and add a new card showcasing your component.
+   - Navigate to the `Components` Page OR `Snippets` Page and add a new card showcasing your component/snippet.
-   - The card should include the component’s name, a short description, and a link to the detailed page for the component.
+   - The card should include the component’s/snippets' name, a short description, and a link to the detailed page for the component.

 3. **Create a Component Page**
-   - Create a new page dedicated to your component.
+   - Create a new page dedicated to your component/snippet.
-   - The page must be on the url :  /components/(your-component-name)
+   - The page must be on the url :  /components/(your-component-name) OR  /code-snippets/(your-code-snippet)
    - The page should include:
-     - A brief overview of what the component does.
+     - A brief overview of what the component/snippet does.
      - Instructions for usage and customization.
-     - The full code snippet for the component.
+     - The full code snippet for the component/function.

 4. **Test Your Component**
-   - Ensure your component is functional and works seamlessly within the project.
+   - Ensure your component/snippet is functional and works seamlessly within the project.
    - Check for styling consistency and responsiveness.

 5. **Submit a Pull Request**